 The Gallery two major exhibition spaces - Banana Shed and Carriage Room - change every month.
-The Signal Room houses our Members exhibition and the 3D Artist of the month.

 Exhibitions